 The difference between Medicare and Medicaid

 Medicare is caring for the elderly.
-Medicare is primarily for those over 65, or individuals with a disability.
+Medicare is health insurance primarily for those over 65, or individuals with a disability.
 It’s an insurance program that people have paid into and is run by the federal government.

 Medicaid is an aid for those in need.
 Medicaid is an assistance program for those in need of every age, including children.
 Individuals on a Medicaid program may pay nothing for their healthcare, or a small co-pay.
 Unlike Medicare, Medicaid is a federal-state-run program, so programs may vary depending on your state of residence.